 A bandana would be better because it is cooler than a beanie.

 Other Ways To Lighten Your Hair

-If you really want to lighten your hair, there are other ways on how to do that aside from using a tanning bed.
+If you really want to lighten your hair, there are other ways to do that, aside from using a tanning bed.
 They are as follows:

 Using A Bleaching Solution

 When you ask the salon to lighten your hair, they will typically use a bleaching solution.
-These are chemicals and would damage your hair.
+These are chemicals that would damage your hair.